 The revised chapter is stronger, better-organized, and the EPA was very responsive to the previous CASAC comments.
-The addition of mode of action figures is helpful and justified, to better understand how the agency is attempting to organize the disparate research information available into a pathophysiological mechanism.
+The addition of mode of action figures is helpful and justified, to better understand

 1. The dosimetry section (Section 4.2) expands on the description of the epithelial lining fluid in the tracheobronchial and alveolar regions.
 Further, the deficiencies and uncertainties associated with the lack of a validated NO2 dosimetry model are more explicitly described.
 Please comment on the adequacy and clarity of these expanded discussions.
 To what extent does Section 4.2 address the reactive nature of NO2 and its ability to pass beyond the epithelial lining fluid?